GrigoryTimofeev/-GitHub_Upload_03/README.md

-# module_3_challenge

 # Module 3 Challenge

-The module 3 challenge for fintech course

-The Jupyter Lab file follows along as an exercise to analyze arbitrage opportunities between bitstamp and coinbase for Jan-Mar of 2018.
+FinTech BootCamp Module 3 Challenge: JupyterLab file with example of analysis of arbitrage opportunities between bitstamp and coinbase.

 ---

 ## Technologies